simonwoerpel/farmsubsidy.org-next/_content/faq.md

 The [budget for the CAP](https://www.europarl.europa.eu/factsheets/en/sheet/106/financing-of-the-cap) is the largest item in the EU budget.
-Between 2014 and 2020, it was around 38 percent of total expenditure, a total of 408.31 million euros.
-For the period 2021 to 2027, 387 million euros are earmarked, 31 percent of the total budget.
+Between 2014 and 2020, it was around 38 percent of total expenditure, a total of 408.31 billion euros.
+For the period 2021 to 2027, 387 billion euros are earmarked, 31 percent of the total budget.

 ### How is the money distributed?